christopherrobinson/christopherrobinson.uk/src/content/blog/umbraco-forms-how-to-get-the-name-of-a-form/index.md

 tags: [ "Development", "Umbraco" ]
 ---

-The name of the form isn't available by default, so you need to use `FormStorage()` to access it:
+The name of the form isn’t available by default, so you need to use `FormStorage()` to access it:

 ```csharp
 FormStorage formStorage = new FormStorage();